Gardenia Bee Hawk

-(Photo: courtesy of Tom and David Sleep, Brisbane)
+(Photo: courtesy of Tom and David Sleep, Brisbane, Queensland)

-The Caterpillars later become black, grey, or green, often with groups of black and white lines on the sides of each segment.
+The caterpillars later become black, grey, or green, often with groups of black and white lines on the sides of each segment.
 The back of the head and the final claspers are covered in small white warts.
 The caterpillars have posterior horn shaped like a shallow 'S', and have white spiracles along each side outlined in red.
 The head colour varies from brown to green.

 but they have also been found on :

-When threatened, the Caterpillars arch back, and regurgitate a green fluid.
-If the Caterpillars are crowded, they may eat each other.
+When threatened, the caterpillars arch back, and regurgitate a green fluid.
+If the caterpillars are crowded, they may eat each other.
 The caterpillars grow to a length of about 6 cms.

 The adult moths are initially a dirty green colour, but soon lose the scales from the wings, leaving them transparent.

-The species is found over the northern two thirds of Australia, including
+The species is found over much of Australia, including

 Further reading :